cmu462/DrawSVG/README.md

 Up until this point your renderer was not able to properly draw semi-transparent elements.
 Therefore, your last programming task in this assignment is to modify your code to implement [Simple Alpha Blending](http://www.w3.org/TR/SVGTiny12/painting.html#CompositingSimpleAlpha) in the SVG specification.

 Note that in the above link, all the element and canvas color values assume **premultiplied alpha**.
-Refer to [lecture slides](http://15462.courses.cs.cmu.edu/fall2018/lecture/depthtransparency/slide_031) and [this blog post](https://developer.nvidia.com/content/alpha-blending-pre-or-not-pre) for the differences between premultiplied alpha and non-premultiplied alpha.
+Refer to lecture _Depth and Transparency_ and [this blog post](https://developer.nvidia.com/content/alpha-blending-pre-or-not-pre) for the differences between premultiplied alpha and non-premultiplied alpha.

 While the application will always clear the render target buffer to the canvas color at the beginning of a frame to opaque white ((255,255,255,255) in RGBA) before drawing any SVG element, your transparency implementation should make no assumptions about the state of the target at the beginning of a frame.